ChaehyeonSong/ConTiCal/README.md

 # ConTi-Cal : Conic-based Thermal-infrared camera Calibration considering distortion parameter

-ConTi-Cal is the fast and efficient conic based calibration method for thermal-infrared camera using the portable buttonhole shape target.
+ConTi-Cal is the fast and efficient conic-based calibration method for thermal-infrared camera using the portable buttonhole shape target.

-The only thing we need to prepare for calibration is a moniter.
+The only thing need for calibration is a monitor.

 **The code will be released after the review session**